 Click here for an updated copy of the State of Connecticut Guidelines for the Sexual Assault Exam and Evidence Collection

-The 2013 Connecticut Legislative Session began on January 9, and CONNSACS is looking forward to advocating for legislation that will benefit survivors, support the work of sexual assault crisis programs, and hold offenders accountable.
+The 2014 Connecticut Legislative Session begins, and CONNSACS is looking forward to advocating for legislation that will benefit survivors, support the work of sexual assault crisis programs, and hold offenders accountable.
 Learn more about our legislative agenda here, or visit our Public Policy page.

 Support Groups and Volunteer Trainings

 Click here for more information about support groups and volunteer trainings going on throughout the state.